pikarpov-LANL/Sapsan/docs/joss/paper.md

 ---

 # Summary
-[Sapsan](https://github.com/pikarpov-LANL/Sapsan) is a framework to make Machine Learning (ML) more accessible for researchers in physical sciences, with a focus on turbulence and astrophysical applications.
-It takes out all the hard work from data preparation and analysis, leaving one focused on ML model design, layer by layer.
+[Sapsan](https://github.com/pikarpov-LANL/Sapsan) is a framework to make Machine Learning (ML) more accessible in the study of turbulence, with a focus on astrophysical applications.
+Sapsan includes modules to load, filter, sample down, batch, and split your data for training and validation.
+Furthermore, the evoluation modules, among other features, include construction of power spectra and comparison to established analytical turbulence closure models, such as a gradient model.
+Thus, Sapsan takes out all the hard work from data preparation and analysis, leaving one focused on ML model design, layer by layer.

 # Statement of Need